Cadac Group played a key role in the successful implementation of Autodesk Vault.

 We have been a customer of Cadac Group for more than 10 years now, so we approached them for help and advice.
 Through their Cadac Organice Suite, they offer a wide range of engineering document management solutions based on Autodesk Vault and Microsoft SharePoint.
 They have 30+ years of experience in management and document sharing and have developed a clear vision for engineering documentation management.

 In particular, we were very impressed by their phased approach to implementing the project, since this would have quite a large impact within our organisation.
 Over the past 60 years, different systems have become embedded in different departments, and all of this had to be brought into line with a single standardised system.
-Achieving this meant having the right vision and approach.
+Achieving this required having the right vision and approach.

 Having a standardised way of working is an essential part of document management.
 It was difficult for our engineers to get used to handling documents in a standardised way.
 All of a sudden, documents had to fulfill all sorts of requirements.
 Of course, these rules were not new and everyone was already familiar with them.
 With Autodesk Vault, working together with Cadac Organice Vault, we have a system that checks whether people are applying the rules properly or not.